This is how it all started. The story from one of the founders, Lilyan W.J. Campbell, LMFT, BCBA.

-From that specific day, many things moved into the right direction.
-He sat with me at the table, doing board games and taking turns, attending to the visual stimuli (such as showing cards of animals) and identifying them, using more vocalizations, using eye contact for lengthy amounts of times, waiting for access to preferred items and more.
-He would dress himself, brush his hair, go on walks while staying with his parent.
-He learned to move his legs while on the swing, and swing by himself.
-He also was intrigued by the environment I was pointing out, such as the colors of the leaves, and the ants that were walking in a trail.
+And then it happened!
+One day, after about three or four weeks, this little boy realized that his tantrums were not working – they were not gaining his escape from a non-preferred instruction From that day, things began to change.
+He would sit with me at the table to play board games and take turns.
+He responded to visual stimuli (such as showing cards of animals) and began to identify them.
+He vocalized more and more, and also made eye contact for longer periods of time, waiting for access to preferred items, etc. He began to dress, brush his hair, and walk alongside his parents while they would take walks together.
+He became intrigued by the environment I was pointing out, such as the different colors of leaves, and the ants that were walking in a trail.
 His world opened up.
-Mother continued to watch the process, and smiled more and more.
-She participated in the parent trainings I was providing.
-After about 2 years of services, he was able to attend a typical school, and continued with just speech therapy for his articulation.
+His mother continued to watch the process and smiled more and more.
+She participated in the parent training I provided her to further his progress.

-Shortly after this client, I continued to work as a behavior therapist, but also started to work as a clinical supervisor.
-I collected my hours as a Marriage and family Therapist, and got my license.
-Inspired to learn more about using behavior strategies, I took on more classes in ABA and soon sat for my exam to become a BCBA.
-In the meantime, I was promoted to the position of a clinical director, and was able to develop many programs for children and adults, oversee all the various processes and work on a macro level.
-After also gaining more experience in the field in a few other local and national companies, I decided to spread my wings and do what I always wanted to do: integrate my knowledge and wisdom, and use my inspiration to set up an agency that will incorporate everything that I have learned that really works with our clients.
+Shortly after I completed my work with this boy and his mother, I began working as a clinical supervisor and collected my hours toward my Marriage and Family Therapist license.
+Inspired to learn more about using behavior strategies, I took more classes in ABA and soon sat for my exam to become a BCBA.
+In the meantime, I was promoted to the position of clinical director and was able to oversee work on a macro level.
+Also, I gained more experience working with a variety of local and national companies.

-You can read more about our agency, in the ‘about us’ tab.
+You can read more about our services, in the ‘Services’ tab.